Mutiny (2001 film): Plot

 Irrationally suspecting his officers are plotting against him, Sawyer extends Hornblower's watch another 36 hours and orders that the other lieutenants report to him every hour.
 Hornblower secretly meets with Buckland and Kennedy to consider declaring Sawyer unfit for command.
 Bush joins them.
-Gunner Hobbs, a loyal, longtime shipmate of Sawyer's, informs the captain that the lieutenants are nowhere to be found.
-The captain calls out the Marines to search for the officers.
+Gunner Hobbs, a loyal, longtime shipmate of Sawyer, informs the captain that the lieutenants are nowhere to be found.
+The captain calls out the Marines to search.
 Hornblower, Wellard, and Kennedy hide.
 As Sawyer closes in, they begin to reveal themselves, and Sawyer sees Kennedy.
 He starts to confront Kennedy, then suddenly falls or is pushed into the hold.

 Sawyer suffers memory loss and Clive keeps him sedated to avoid revealing his increasingly erratic behavior.
 Buckland assumes command.
 Rumors begin to circulate that someone pushed Sawyer.
 Sawyer recovers from the fall and resumes command.
 Bush, Hornblower, and Kennedy are arrested for mutiny.

 Renown arrives at Santo Domingo, only to find that the Spanish fort sits too high for the ship's guns to reach.
 She suffers heavy damage and casualties from the Spanish cannons but Sawyer insists on remaining and returning fire even though it is ineffective.
 Renown is grounded, the hold begins to flood, and Matthews releases the imprisoned lieutenants to save them from drowning.
 Clive finally deems Sawyer unfit, so Buckland takes charge and has the captain locked in his cabin.
 Hornblower and Bush execute a kedging maneuver that succeeds in freeing Renown from the rocks, during which Hornblower saves Bush from drowning, and Buckland then sails her out of cannon range.

 Back in Kingston, Commodore Pellew asks Hornblower to explain further.